rossPatton/consensus/README.md

 You're good to go!

+# Database changes
+See server/db/README.md

 # Deployment
 Currently, deployment happens very manually on our remote Digital Ocean host.
 The host currently contains slightly modified copies of our local docker-compose setup.
 We pull down the latest build from our dockerhub repo, and then we run that using docker-compose.

+We ostensibly use blue/green deployment, but due to a cert issue, green is currently prod and blue is staging.
+We could set it up to alternate, but it appears to work fine as is.
+There is the potential for site downtime during deployment without alternating, but caching usually covers it.

 Steps for deployment:
- - `make build`: Builds docker image
- - `docker push consensusdocker/repo`: Pushes docker image to remote repo
+  - Run `make build` to build docker image and push it to our docker repo
- - `ssh consensus@ip`: ssh into DO droplet where deployment will happen
- - `docker pull consensusdocker/repo`: pull down latest docker deployment into droplet
- - `sudo docker-compose -f docker-compose.yml up --remove-orphans --force-recreate -d`: Restart docker container with latest docker image
+  - Run the deploy script for the server you want to deploy to (either `make deployBlue` or `make deployGreen`)
+  - Keep an eye on the script, you will need to enter the appropriate password for the DO server
+  - Deploy is done!
+Assuming you put in the right password, the script should pull down the latest image from our docker repo and restart the container

-Steps for setting up new DO droplet:
+@TODO - this really should just be a makefile script Steps for setting up new DO droplet:
  - Setup UFW to limit ssh to verified accounts only.
 See https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04 or https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04
  - Setup nginx as a reverse proxy.
 See https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04#step-5-%E2%80%93-setting-up-server-blocks-(recommended) as a starting point.
 Our nginx prof config is located in nginx/prod.conf